Harry H. Peterson: Career

 He was elected Ramsey County Attorney to serve 1923–1924 and subsequently served as the Minnesota Attorney General during the Farmer-Labor administration of Floyd B. Olson, 1933–1936.
 During the Great Depression, Peterson drafted and subsequently defended the constitutionality of the Minnesota Mortgage Moratorium Act, a signature Depression-era reform which sustained the principle that States could adopt moratoria on bank foreclosures.

 Peterson went from the Attorney General's office to the Minnesota Supreme Court serving there from 1938–1950, resigning to run for Minnesota Governor.
-Defeating Orville Freeman in the Democratic-Farmer-Labor Party primary election, he lost the 1950 general election to the Republican candidate, Luther W. Youngdahl.
+Defeating Charles Halsted in the Democratic-Farmer-Labor Party primary election, he lost the 1950 general election to the Republican incumbent Luther Youngdahl.

+Peterson's unsuccessful campaign centered around increasing tourism, fiscal conservatism, and shifting the tax burden from individuals to big businesses.

 Upon retirement, Peterson was active in the formation of the Midwestern School of Law where he served as Dean prior to its reorganization as the Hamline University School of Law.
 Peterson donated his personal law library to the new school and served on its faculty, later dying of a stroke in 1985.